xrjvn/cp317a-group25-carrentalsystem/docs/sprint03.md

 - Added a checkout page to confirm reservations before finalizing.
 - Updated reservations page to prompt users to log in or sign up if not authenticated.
 - Ensured reservations are only confirmed after user approval on the checkout page.
+- Calculated the users total spending and displays it under progile

 ### **Testing**
 | Case | Input | Expected Result | Actual Result | Result |